AmbryN/blockchain-wasm/README.md

 ## About

-A blockchain's block generator using Rust to process the data and WebAssembly/JavaScript to render it in the browser.
+A blockchain's block visualisation tool.
+It is using **Rust** to do the heavy calculations (hashing and pattern matching) and **WebAssembly - JS** to render the result in the browser.

 ## Actual development stage